chahnez-sardouk/chahnez-sardouk/README.md

 ### 🚀 About Me
 💻 I'm a **Software Architecture Engineer** and **IT Trainer**, specializing in **Spring, Angular, DevOps**.
 🎓 Certified **Scrum Master**.
-📢 Passionate about **backend development, clean code, and DevOps best practices**.
+📢 Passionate about **backend development, clean code, and DevOps**.

 ### 📫 Connect with Me